By Ken Story &

 What is Long Term Care Insurance?

-What About my Health Insurance, Medicare or Medicaid?
+What about my Health Insurance, Medicare or Medicaid?

-How Much Will the Policy Cost?
+How Much Will it Cost?

 Five factors influence the cost of insurance: